« return to job listing

 - All degrees must be from accredited institutions/programs, in accordance with AFI 36-2005.
 Appointment in Commissioned Grades and Designation and Assignment in Professional Categories (e.g. Veterinary colleges are accredited by the American Veterinary Medical Association, MPH programs are accredited by the Council on Education for Public Health (CEPH) (http://www.ceph.org/).
 Applicants must have/maintain a 3.0 GPA or higher on a 4.0 scale for all applicable degrees.
 For entry into this specialty, the following are mandatory:

-- A baccalaureate degree in a biology, entomology, microbiology, or zoology, plus a CCAF in Public Health/Environmental Medicine Technology or allied health sciences for Enlisted Public Health Technicians.
+- A baccalaureate degree in a biology, entomology, microbiology, or zoology, plus a CCAF in Public Health/Environmental Medicine Technology or allied health sciences for enlisted Public Health Technicians.
 Enlisted applicants must also meet the experience requirement listed in para 3.4.1.